EpicKiwi/Clemi/README.md

 # Clemi

-A simple library that saves time and make your hair curly
+> A simple library that saves time and make your hair curly

+Documentation comming soon